kevinroberts/linkblab/README.md

 - Render links for blab specific pages
 - Putting "NSFW" in some subblabs automatically (toggle in blab settings?).
 - alt.
 Name for karma -- cred?
+- change line 17 of decoda.php on live site